shuanglu2023/TaskPlanUnderstanding/README.md

 To reproduce the results, please download the annotated data and train it with SpERT.
 The model trained with combined data with [hurm](https://github.com/personalrobotics/collaborative_manipulation_corpus), [huric](https://github.com/crux82/huric) and [semeval](https://github.com/heatherleaf/semeval-2014-task6) are reported in final_model.

-You must also cite papers of these 3 datasets and the [SpERT model](https://github.com/lavis-nlp/spert) in any publications if you use the dataset and the final model.
+Note: You must also cite papers of these 3 datasets and the [SpERT model](https://github.com/lavis-nlp/spert) in any publications if you use the dataset and the final model.

 ## Usage
 To annotate more data in SemEval Task 6 2014 dataset, the script annotate.py can be used.